Customer Service Representative Resume Guide + Tips + Example

 Ask a trusted person, like a friend or relative, to perform a mock interview.Search for possible interview questions, write down the answers and then practice with your interview partner.
 Once you’re done, ask them for feedback and work with them to improve.
 Being prepared will boost your confidence and help you have a smoother interview experience.

 Pro tip: Practice in front of a mirror.
 Look at your facial expressions and body language, which hiring managers will notice.
+You can also practice your responses out loud and consider recording yourself to review your body language and tone.

 Be proactive and ask questions.

-As a rule of thumb, have at least three questions prepared for the end of your interview.
+Have at least three questions prepared for the end of your interview.
 Hiring managers will expect questions.
 This shows your enthusiasm and interest in the role.

 Here are a few examples of questions to get you started: